 Carry your checkbook with you only when necessary.

 - Use tamper-resistant checks.
 Bank of Glen Ullin checks include many safety features such as tamper-resistant packaging and chemically sensitive paper to deter alterations.

 Credit Card and Debit Card Security Tips

 - Always keep your credit or debit card in a safe and secure place.
 Treat it as you would cash or checks.
-Contact Bank of Glen Ullin immediately at 1-800-659-0928 if your card is lost or stolen, or if you suspect unauthorized use.
+Contact the Bank of Glen Ullin immediately at 1-800-659-0928 if your card is lost or stolen, or if you suspect unauthorized use.
 If you are calling after hours, call 1-800-523-4175 and they will be happy to help you.

 - Do not send your card number through email, as it is typically not secure.